EUROPEAN TOURING EXHIBITION:

 “THE HISTORY OF EUROPE – TOLD BY ITS THEATRES”

-Six theatre museums from six different European countries have jointly created a touring exhibition that is on show from 2015 to 2017 in Warsaw, Copenhagen, Vienna, Munich, Ljubljana, Hanau, and London.
+Six theatre museums from six different European countries have jointly created a touring exhibition that was on show from 2015 to 2018 in Warsaw, Copenhagen, Vienna, Munich, Ljubljana, Hanau, London, and Bellinzona.
 With more than 250 exhibits, the exhibition illustrates how the history of Europe from antiquity to the present is mirrored in the performances and the theatre buildings of the different eras.
 Therefore, battles or political power play are not in the focus, but mutual influences across all borders and the development of society – all that has shaped Europe and continues to shape it.

 In a colourful design, reminiscent of the colours in the flags of European countries, the exhibition presents nine topical chapters, entitled: “The Mediterranean Experience”, “Religious Impact”, “Changing Society – Changing Building”, “Aesthetics and Technology”, “The Nation”, “Fire!”, “Crossing Borders”, “War”, “Democracy”.